University of Texas at San Antonio: Football

-The football team plays its home games in the 65,000-seat Alamodome in Downtown San Antonio.
-The university won its first football game against Northeastern State University on September 3, 2011, in front of a record attendance of 56,743.
-Thus setting the NCAA's record for the highest-attended inaugural game for a start-up program.
+The football team plays its home games at the Alamodome in Downtown San Antonio.
+The university won its first football game against Northeastern State University on September 3, 2011, in front of a record start-up attendance of 56,743.
 The Roadrunners also broke the attendance record for an inaugural season, averaging 35,521 per game.
-UTSA lead the WAC in attendance for the 2012 season.
-The Roadrunners now compete in The American Athletic Conference (AAC) after previously being a part of Conference USA.
-The UTSA administration was very supportive of the move along with AAC commissioner Mike Aresco stating, "We're really excited about UTSA coming into our conference.
-They bring so much, and this community brings so much, I said to myself, 'Why didn't we do it before?'
-We had 11 teams for a while, and we didn't expand, and you just can't get a better program coming in."
+UTSA led the WAC in attendance for the 2012 season.
+The Roadrunners now compete in the American Conference after previously being a part of Conference USA.